 Crossing the Border and Returning Home

-Just before returning across the border with your car, park and have a customs (aduana) official remove and cancel the holographic identity sticker that you received on entry.
-If possible, get a receipt (recibo) or some kind of verification that it’s been canceled (cancelado).
-Tourists have been fined hundreds of dollars for inadvertently carrying uncanceled car entry stickers on their windshields.
+Just before returning across the border with your car, park and have an aduana (customs) official remove and cancel the holographic identity sticker that you received on entry.
+If possible, get a recibo (receipt) or some kind of verification that it’s been cancelado (canceled).
+Tourists have been fined hundreds of dollars for inadvertently carrying uncanceled car-entry stickers on their windshields.

 All returnees are subject to U.S. immigration and customs inspection.
-These inspections have become generally more time-consuming since September 11, 2001.
-The worst bottlenecks are at busy border crossings, especially Tijuana and, to a lesser extent, Mexicali, Nogales, Juárez, Nuevo Laredo, and Matamoros, all of which should be avoided during peak hours.
+These inspections have become much more time-consuming since September 11, 2001.
+The biggest change is that all U.S. citizens must present a valid U.S. passport in order to re-enter the United States.
+On a good day, the wait amounts to about an hour.
+The worst bottlenecks are at the big border crossings, especially Tijuana and, to a lesser extent, Mexicali, Nogales, Ciudad Juárez, Laredo, and Brownsville.

-United States law allows a fixed value ($400 at present) of duty-free goods per returnee.
+U.S. law allows a fixed value (at present $400) of duty-free goods per returnee.
 This may include no more than one liter of alcoholic spirits, 200 cigarettes, and 100 cigars.
 A flat 10 percent duty will be applied to the first $1,000 (fair retail value, save your receipts) in excess of your $400 exemption.
-You may, however, mail packages (up to $100 value each) of gifts duty-free to friends and relatives in the United States.
+You may, however, mail packages (up to $50 value each) of gifts duty-free to friends and relatives in the United States.
 Make sure to clearly write “unsolicited gift” and a list of the value and contents on the outside of the package.
 Perfumes (over $5), alcoholic beverages, and tobacco may not be included in such packages.

 Improve the security of such mailed packages by sending them by Mexpost class, similar to U.S. Express Mail service.
-Even better (but much more expensive), send them by Federal Express or DHL international couriers, which maintain offices in Oaxaca City, Puerto Escondido, Huatulco, Tuxtepec, Salina Cruz, Juchitan, and other larger Oaxaca towns.
+Even better (but much more expensive), send them by Federal Express or DHL international couriers, which maintain offices in Puerto Vallarta, Tepic, and Manzanillo.